shenwei356/csvtk/doc/docs/usage.md

-  dim             dimensions of CSV file filter          filter rows by values of selected fields with arithmetic expression filter2         filter rows by awk-like arithmetic/string expressions fmtdate         format date of selected fields fold            fold multiple values of a field into cells of groups freq            frequencies of selected fields
+  dim             dimensions of CSV file filter          filter rows by values of selected fields with arithmetic expression filter2         filter rows by awk-like arithmetic/string expressions fix             fix CSV/TSV with different numbers of columns in rows fmtdate         format date of selected fields fold            fold multiple values of a field into cells of groups freq            frequencies of selected fields